jeffreycwitt/hn202/docs/class-8.md

 In sum, Al-Shafi'i is known for founding the science of "fiqh", which basically means jurisprudence.
 Most notably he defined the sources that should be used in decision making and the application of Islamic principles in specific and unique cases.

-The "four roots" of *fiqh* (as described by Ruthvenp.
+The "four roots" of *fiqh* (as described by Ruthven, p.
 138) are: the Quran, the Prophet's Sunna, consensus of community, and analogical reasoning.

 The result of the architecture is know today as *Sharia Law* or the Divine Law of the Islamic community.
 Al-Shafi'i stands behind it as its chief architect.